Wagyu Burgers

 ★★★★★ REVIEW

 “I had some ground wagyu beef to use up and tried these burgers.
-They’ve now become a burger night staple in our home.
+They’ve now become a staple of our burger nights at home.
 So delicious.” – Andie

 Key Ingredients